Remember John Sutter of Sutter’s Fort fame? Well…

 Even after the flooding, the people of Sacramento were reluctant to leave the city.
 They had just been named State Capitol and investment money was pouring into the city.
 So, rather than rebuild elsewhere, citizens decided to raise the city by 9.5-feet.
 This was expensive, time-consuming, and there was no machinery involved; just men using jackscrews.
 It also left many of the raised buildings with odd brick patterns, window misalignments, and crooked angles.

 You can see this in the Vernon-Brannan House below… especially around the windows on the second floor.

-The project was completed in the 1870s and left behind “The Underground,” a series of subterranean spaces made of brick, exposed beams, archways, and river silt deposited by the flood waters.
+The project was completed in the 1870s and left behind “The Underground,” a series of subterranean spaces made of brick, exposed beams, archways, and river silt deposited by the floodwaters.
 Those who couldn’t afford to have their building raised had the first floor filled in with dirt.
-This accounts for many bricked over windows and doors at ankle and knee level.
-The city also became known for it’s hollow sidewalks where on occasion, people fell through to the underground space below.
+This accounts for many bricked over windows and doors at the ankle and knee level.
+The city also became known for its hollow sidewalks where on occasion, people fell through to the underground space below.